-A consequence used an intervention for Level 1 misbehaviors.
+A consequence used as an intervention for Level 1 misbehaviors.
 Students who are assigned lunch detentions must report to the designated area during their lunch period.
 While in Lunch detention, students will receive their lunch and silently complete a behavior reflection.
 The Grade Level Chair will be responsible for contacting parents to inform them of the lunch detention.
 Teachers are responsible for contacting parents via phone as it regards to specific behavior concerns.

-After school Detention:
+After-School Detention:

 A consequence used as an intervention for repeated Level 1 and some Level 2 misbehaviors.
-The day and time of after school detention will be announced.
-Students will be directed to sit silently and complete a reflection assignment during the duration of after school detention.
-The Student Services Coordinator will be responsible for contacting parents to inform them of the detention issued.
-It will be parents' responsibility to coordinate transportation for students in after school detention.
+The day and time of after-school detention will be announced 24 hours in advance.
+Students will be directed to sit silently and complete a reflection assignment during the duration of after-school detention.
+The Assistant Principal will be responsible for contacting parents to inform them of the detention issued.
+It will be the parents' responsibility to coordinate transportation for students in after-school detention.
 There will not be any transportation provided so parents are responsible for picking up their students.